• Skip to primary navigation

 • Adjust spices or skip them based on your liking.

 • Raisins or currants?
-Although currants are uses in traditional recipes, it sometime hard to find them in regular grocery stores.
+Although currants are used in traditional hot cross buns recipes, it is sometimes hard to find them in regular grocery stores.
 Golden raisins are a great substitute.

 • Cut the rolls about one inch deep and not all the way through.